 For the most part, the financial claims by one parent against the other are claims for Child Maintenance.
 This is a matter for the Child Maintenance service.
 However, it is possible to make a claim for additional financial assistance from the other parent in limited circumstances.
 This would be by way of a claim under schedule 1 of the Children Act.

-If the property is registered in joint names, then the two of you will either be Joint Tenants or tenants in Common.
-The likelihood is that the property is legally in equal shares and you are each entitled to 50% of the net proceeds of sale.
+If the property is registered in joint names, then the two of you will either be Joint Tenants or Tenants in Common.
+The likelihood is that the property is legally in equal shares and you are each entitled to 50% of the net proceeds of the sale.

 You should check this legal position on the title deeds carefully as it is usually conclusive as to the entitlement to the money in the property.